kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 Most of the programs we build never need to directly interface with the hardware running on a computer.
 The operating system (aka kernel space) is responsible for those operations.

-Instead, most software runs above the operating system as an isolated Process in User Space and uses the APIs provided by the OS.
+Instead, most software runs above the operating system as an isolated process in User Space and uses the APIs provided by the OS.

 ![user space, kernel space, and hardware separation](/assets/2025-06-16-concurrency/spaces.png)

-Processes in an OS share hardware resourses which are managed by the OS.
+Processes share hardware resources which are managed by the OS.
 To facilitate this, processes are given their own independent address space and file table.

 ### Properties of a process